EJFleet/pp2-travel-quiz/documentation/README.md

 ### Code Used

-[Amy Lour README](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) for examples of what to include in the README sections.
+[Amy Richardson's README](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) for examples of what to include in the README sections.

 Code Institute 'Love Sandwiches' walkthrough project.